um-dsp/ProCapture/README.md

   Metrics : average number of active ndoes , activaions weight, nodes frequencies, always active nodes, Dispersation index, Entropy index.
 - ` gen_attributions.py`: this file explains how to transform generated activations to dataset and train an torch adversarial detection model. ` attributionUtils.py` holds different predefined architecture that cover all the dataset we research and produce satisfactory performance.
   ` Attributions :` in the same file we showcase the steps to generate the attributions of the models on a batch of input,

+ ---

+  - ` Attribution.py`: The thrid step: is to perform **Attributions** on the trained `graph_model`.
+This file should include a fucntion that takes as input a `graph_model` and `data_name`, the model should be imported automaticcaly from `Models/[data_name]/[[graph_model_name]`.
+Example: `Models/MNIST/graph_MNIST.pth`

+2- Our extensive experiments, including plots, compultations and test that we performed for emperical and structured characterization has be included in a jupyter notebook file `characterization.ipynb`.
+This file should list code chunks of all our experiments ans plots with description of each chunk of code.

+3- [Optional] A jupyter notebook that runs our code as library for in-depth functionalities